Service certificates

 Service certificates are software certificates granted by the Digital and Population Data Services Agency used to authenticate a service provider’s service or server.
-Service certificates are granted for various uses:
+Service certificates can be used to authenticate both public administration and private sector services.

 The Digital and Population Data Services Agency produces service certificates and system signature certificates needed for the use of Kanta Services for social welfare and healthcare organisations.